dc-js/dc.js/docs/api-latest.md

 Get or set the table size which determines the number of rows displayed by the widget.

 #### .columns([columnFunctionArray])
 Get or set column functions.
-The data table widget uses an array of functions to generate dynamic columns.
-Column functions are simple javascript functions with only one input argument d which represents a row in the data set, and the return value of these functions will be used directly to generate table content for the cells.
+The data table widget now supports several methods of specifying the columns to display.
+The original method, first shown below, uses an array of functions to generate dynamic columns.
+Column functions are simple javascript functions with only one input argument `d` which represents a row in the data set.
+The return value of these functions will be used directly to generate table content for each cell.
+However, this method requires the .html table entry to have a fixed set of column headers.

 ```js
     chart.columns([